plutomi/plutomi/README.md

 ## Summary

-You can create `application` which people can apply to.
+You can create `applications` which people can apply to.
 An application can be anything from a job, a location for a delivery company, or a program like a summer camp.

-In these `applications`, you can create `stages` which are individual steps that need to be completed by your `applicants`.
+In these applications, you can create `stages` which are individual steps that need to be completed by your `applicants`.
 You can add `questions` and setup automatic move `rules` that determine where applicants go next depending on their `answers` or after a certain time period.

-An _application_ for a delivery company might look like this:
+An application for a delivery company might look like this:

 **New York City**